Holyhead Ferry Port

 Travelling to Holyhead Port by Train

-The terminal is located adjacent to Holyhead train station, making it very convenient to travel by train to Holyhead and then transfer directly to the ferry.
-This option can also be more cost-effective.
+The terminal is located next to Holyhead train station, making it very easy to travel to Holyhead by train and then transfer directly to the ferry.
+This option can also be more cost-effective, as bringing a car on board a ferry is generally more expensive than purchasing foot passenger tickets.

 Station Approach